 Here are the steps to disable Adobe Flash protected mode:

-- Go to your Desktop screen, right-click on an empty location for the context menu.
+- Go to your Desktop screen, and right-click on an empty location for the context menu.

 - Select New > Text Document from the menu.